 FLIGHT SCHEDULES & STATUS: For the latest updates regarding how COVID-19 may impact your travel itinerary please contact your airline directly.

 PARKING: Economy Lot 1 and Lot 4 are closed.
-Economy parking (max. $18/day) is now available in Lot 2 (Terminal A Garage).
-Lots 3 & 5 remain open (max. $30/day).
+Lots 2 (Terminal A Garage), 3 & 5 remain open, and all parking is now at the economy rate of $18/day.
 Visit our Parking page for the latest information.

 GROUND TRANSPORTATION: Some ground transportation providers are operating modified schedules, including Valley Transportation Authority (VTA) bus and light rail services.
 Visit our Public Transit and Scheduled/Charter Buses pages for links to the latest updates.